Checkout icon

 In our test environment, you can check how your integration handles failed refunds:

-1. Make a card payment, specifying:
+1. Make a test card payment, specifying:

 • holderName: refund failed